 Presbyopia is a perfectly normal part of the ageing process.
 Most people become aware of the condition when they start holding phones or books further away from the face in order to see clearly.
 If you are over the age of 40 and these effects sound familiar to you, I would suggest going to visit your local optician for an eye test.

 If you weren't already using distance vision glasses and your optician diagnosed you with presbyopia, then you will likely be prescribed a pair of single vision lenses.
 However, if you already have issues with short-sightedness, then bifocal lenses may be one of the options available to you.

 Advantages of bifocal lenses

-The main draw of bifocals is that they are multifunctional and prevent you from having to switch between two different pairs of glasses to perform various tasks.
+The main draw of bifocals is that they are multi-functional and prevent you from having to switch between two different pairs of eyeglasses to perform various tasks.
 Look straight ahead for normal distance viewing and downwards when reading or doing other close-up tasks.